 - $100,000 for the wrongful death of more than one person in an accident

 Drivers can opt to pay a higher premium and receive additional coverage.
-This can greatly reduce the possibility they may have to pay for damages out of their pockets following a crash.
+This can greatly reduce the possibility they may have to pay for damages for bodily injury claims out of their pockets following a crash.
 There are also policy provisions available that will cover additional damages in an accident, including:

 - Property damage insurance coverage to repair your vehicle